-C.O.
-Bastian (COB) High School has created an online educational program for students on parole.
-Students attend online classes at the Las Vegas Youth Parole Bureau, facilitated by a certified teacher of the Lincoln County School District.
+Clark County School District conducts their Adult/Alternative Education Program for students on parole.
+Students attend online classes at the Las Vegas Youth Parole Bureau, facilitated by a certified Adult Education Teacher from Clark County School District.
 The program enables students to continue their education while on parole.
-Students must be seventeen (17) years of age or older and have enough high school credits to be considered close to graduation.
-The COB program also offers our youth an opportunity to work on a high school equivalency certificate or their high school diploma.
+The program also offers our youth an opportunity to work on a high school equivalency certificate or their high school diploma.

 The Bureau utilizes location monitors as a form of a "home detention" program which provides a community-based alternative to confinement in a secure detention facility or a state correctional facility.
 The ankle-mounted tracking unit relies on global positioning system (GPS) data and other location monitoring technologies to accurately track movement.